-- (b) Except as provided in (c), Part 1 shall be completed at a B level or better before a candidate enters Part 2. - (c) At the discretion of the Head of School, a candidate who has completed a BTM(Hons) at a B level or better or who has substantial professional or scholarly experience may omit Part 1 and be admitted directly to Part 2. - (d) A candidate enrolled in the MTM who has met the Part 1 requirements but is not continuing on to Part 2 may be awarded a BTM(Hons) in place of the MTM. - 4.
-A candidate shall normally be enrolled in Part 1 for two trimesters and shall normally present the thesis within one year of first enrolling in Part 2.
-The Associate Dean may extend the maximum period for Part 2 in special cases.
+- (b) Except as provided in (c), Part 1 shall be completed at a B level or better before a candidate enters Part 2. - (c) At the discretion of the Head of School, a candidate who has completed a BTM(Hons) at a B level or better or who has substantial professional or scholarly experience may omit Part 1 and be admitted directly to Part 2. - (d) A candidate enrolled in the MTM who has met the Part 1 requirements but is not continuing on to Part 2 may be awarded a BTM(Hons) in place of the MTM. - 4. (a) A candidate shall normally be enrolled in Part 1 for two trimesters (extended pro rata up to four trimesters for students who are not full-time). - (b) The minimum and maximum periods of enrolment for Part 2 are specified in section 18 of the Personal Courses of Study Statute.